 Once you’ve mastered the skill of copywriting, you can pursue virtually any kind of writing project for any client in any industry …

-Projects like sales letters, email, editorial content, social media campaigns, space ads, marketing funnels, and more.
+Projects like emails, editorial content, social media campaigns, space ads, case studies, white papers, video scripts, and more.

-(We have a free Pricing Guide that we publish every year that lists 75 different project types!)
+(We have a free Pricing Guide we publish every year that lists 75 different project types!)

 And that’s probably one of the biggest benefits of copywriting …